bbolker/stat794_bigdata/Arrow_Hyuna.md

 ## 1. Introduction & Basics

-Is for larger-than-memory datasets and ``lazy evaulation''
+Is for larger-than-memory datasets and "lazy evaulation"

 ### 1.1 What Is Arrow